-- The date the Plan is terminated. - The last day of the month for which your employer was required to make a contribution on your behalf.
-For example, if your employer's last required contribution on your behalf was for March, your coverage continues through the end of March. - The last day of the coverage period for which you last made any applicable co-premium. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.
+- The date the Plan is terminated. - The last day of the coverage period for which you were last credited with the minimum work requirements requiring your employer to make contributions on your behalf during the corresponding work period. - The last day of the coverage period for which you last made any applicable co-premium for your share of the cost of coverage. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.